North Coast 500: 29+ Things to Know Before You Go

 24. Accommodation Sells Out

-The curse of such an easy muse for social media shares is that the NC500 is really freaking popular.
+The curse of such an easy muse for social media shares is that the NC500 is freaking popular.

-With popularity comes booked out accommodation.
-Make sure you book up as soon as you know your route or bring a tent in case you can’t get anything.
+Book up as soon as you know your route, or bring a tent if you can’t get anything.

 25. Bed and Breakfasts are Just Lovely!

 Traditional bed and breakfast owners have been in the industry for years and have the best stories about the area!
-Go on, ditch the hotel for one night and try a Scottish B&B.

 Cooked Breakfast River Bothy Cafe in Berriedale North Coast 500 Scotland_